learnlatex/learnlatex.github.io/en/index.md

 ## Going further

-We cover getting more information in [the last lesson](./lesson-16), but it is worth saying now that getting access to a book about LaTeX is still the best way to learn the details.
-We give some recommendations in the last lesson.
+Getting a book about LaTeX is the best way to learn the details.
+We cover getting more information, along with book recommendations, in the [last lesson](./lesson-16).